 In 1996, students discussed the possibility of creating a second legal publication bearing the Cooley name.
 Their primary purpose was to enhance Cooley’s reputation in the legal and academic community.
-Less than a year later, the Thomas M. Cooley Journal of Practical and Clinical Law (Law Journal) was founded.
+Less than a year later, the Western Michigan University Cooley Law Journal (Cooley Law Journal) was founded.

 With the advice and support of Cooley faculty, the newly formed Editorial Board filed articles of incorporation, opened an office, and released the first call for article submissions.
 With a staff of 35 students, the first publication was released in August 1997, and a second issue was released in January 1998.